reonrash/Job-Scraper-Infra/README.md

 ## Step 6: Tear Down Infrastructure

-When you're done, destroy all resources from your local machine (in your project directory) to avoid charges:
+When you're done, destroy all resources on related to this proj (in your project directory) to avoid charges:

 ```bash
 terraform destroy